-Indicator I ights Message Readings and on. come "CHECK ANTI POLLUTION SYSTEM" Indicates a fault in the system.
-Contact your approved dealer as soon as possible. and • come "XXXX KM FAILURE ANTIPOLLUTION" Indicates that in less than 682 miles (1100 km) it will become impossible to restart the vehicle.
+Indicator lights Message Readings and come on. " CHECK ANTI POLLUTION SYSTEM " Indicates a fault in the system.
+Contact your approved dealer as soon as possible. and come on. " XXXX KM FAILURE ANTIPOLLUTION " Indicates that within another 680 miles (1100 km) it will become impossible to start the vehicle.
 These warnings will be repeated every 60 miles (100 km).
-Contact your approved dealer as soon as possible. and •• come "0KM FAILURE TOP UP ADBLUE" Indicates that after the ignition is switched off the vehicle will not restart.
+Contact your approved dealer as soon as possible. and come on. " 0KM FAILURE TOP UP ADBLUE " Indicates that the vehicle will not restart after the ignition is switched off.
 Call an approved Dealer.